iammatthi/hide-data-jpg/README.md

 000022e0: 396a 3561 7a51 3d3d                      9j5azQ==
 ```

-To improve security, the hidden data is encrypted by using Fernet symmetric encryption.
+To improve security, data is encrypted using Fernet symmetric encryption.

-The symmetric key used by such algorithm can be shared by using RSA 2048 bit asymmetric encryption as shown in the example in the _Usage_ section.
+The symmetric key used by this algorithm can be shared using 2048-bit RSA asymmetric encryption, as shown in the example in the _Usage_ section.